kschult4/Halloween-2025/PRD.md

 Develop a lightweight projection-mapping playback application for a Halloween display.
 The system consists of:

 - A Raspberry Pi 4 or newer running a projection mapping app for 6 horizontal bars (stairs).
-- An ESP32 controlling a 3×3 grid of 16×16 LED panels.
+- An ESP32 running WLED, controlling a 3×3 grid of 16×16 LED panels as a single 48×48 matrix.

-The ESP32 detects motion via a PIR sensor, selects animations, and publishes its state via MQTT.
-The Pi receives the MQTT instructions and plays corresponding videos, ensuring the projection and LEDs remain synchronized.
+WLED handles LED effects and preset management on the ESP32.
+A PIR sensor connected to the ESP32 (via WLED GPIO/usermod) triggers preset changes.
+The Pi listens for preset/state changes via MQTT and plays the corresponding videos, ensuring projection and LEDs remain synchronized.
 The Pi app allows field adjustment of projection alignment and basic playback parameters.

 2. Target Users / Personas